gunharth/120-years-of-Olympic-history/tarql/README.md

 tarql file: transform_athletes.sparql
 result: athletes_aut.ttl

-command: ./../tarql/bin/tarql --delimiter "," tarql/transform_athletes.sparql
+command: ./../tarql/bin/tarql tarql/transform_athletes.sparql
 To save to an output file use the following command:
-./../tarql/bin/tarql --delimiter "," tarql/transform_athletes.sparql > tarql/athletes_aut.ttl
+./../tarql/bin/tarql tarql/transform_athletes.sparql > tarql/athletes_aut.ttl

 For testing limit the results in the sparql file with LIMIT